All confirmed bids for Man Utd sale as deadline looms

 Last November, the country’s sports minister Prince Abdulaziz bin Turki Al-Faisal told the BBC that the government would support any Saudi private sector bids for United or Liverpool.

-The country’s sovereign wealth fund already owns a controlling stake in Newcastle.
+The country’s sovereign wealth fund already owns a controlling stake in Newcastle with a bid therefore likely to come from a different Saudi group.

-Should either Ratcliffe or a bid from the QIA move forward, there could be questions to answer regarding their involvement in other clubs.

-Ineos owns French top-flight club Nice, while Qatar Sports Investments owns Paris St Germain.
-QSI is understood to be a wholly separate entity to the QIA, but QSI and PSG chairman Nasser Al Khelaifi does sit on the QIA board.

 Join our commenting forum